Ambrevar/dotfiles/README.md

 This repository contains scripts and configuration files for various Unix programs.
 I tried hard to maintain universality: it should work anywhere (Arch Linux, FreeBSD...), with whichever version of the programs.
-In the worst case, very few modifications will be necessary.
+In the worst case, only few modifications will be necessary.

 Most interesting parts include advanced configuration for Awesome, Emacs, Mutt, ranger, Zsh and some shell scripts.